Computational-Plant-Science/pycyapi/README.md

 ### Bind mounts

-If your code needs to write temporary files somewhere other than the (automatically mounted) host working directory, use the `mount` attribute:
+If your code needs to write temporary files somewhere other than the (automatically mounted) host working directory, use the `bind_mounts` attribute:

 ```yaml
 bind_mounts: